Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nord Stream 1 and Nord Stream 2, each consisting of two pipelines, are being built by Russian state-owned company Gazprom, to pump up to 110 billion cubic metres (bcm) of gas per year to Germany.

-The Washington Post has agreed to keep secret the name of the European intelligence agency and some aspects of the uncovered plan at the request of government officials, citing concerns about risk to sources and intelligence operations.
+The Washington Post has agreed to keep secret the name of the European intelligence agency and some aspects of the plan that was uncovered at the request of government officials, citing concerns about risk to sources and intelligence operations.

 The CIA did not respond to a request for comment.
 Reuters was unable to verify the intelligence cited by the Washington Post.